 When do the Christmas markets start and finish?

-Technically Christmas here starts on the Feast of Mikulas which is on or about December 5th but historically the market at Namesti Miru (Peace Square) opens first @20/11 and closes December 24th.
+Technically Christmas here starts on the Feast of Mikulas which is on December 5th but historically the market at Namesti Miru (Peace Square) opens first @20/11 and closes December 24th.
 Namesti Republiky opens in the last week of November and closes December 30th.
 The markets at the bottom part of Wenceslas Square, the Old Town Square and the new market at Republic Square open on the first Saturday before December 5th and normally stay open until Twelfth Night (3 kings on January 6th).

 What’s to eat and drink?

 This is going to be your favourite part.
 Check the Prague Markets and Hot Street Food post for what to expect and tips.
 Take a look at the Pay by Weight post to understand how that works here.
 There’s my Six Hot Alcoholic Drinks post to keep you warm and there’s also my Why we don’t eat Zebra post.
 Ducking in and out of stalls for quick snacks, beer and mulled wine etc whilst perusing the sights etc. I’ll try to describe the main choices:

 Svavrene Vino – This is mulled wine and may also be called “Gluwein” as many visitors here may recognise the German version.
 At this level the wine is very basic and most people would not waste good wine by boiling it anyway.
 The wine may be served in a glass if you intend drinking it at the place where you bought it or more likely in a plastic cup that you can take away.
 Try it from a few places as the wine used will vary from place to place.